CUSTOMER STORY

 Independence and adaptation with a Honda Odyssey

 “Be good to yourself.
 We go through enough in life with a disability; don’t penny pinch when it comes to your vehicle and adaptive equipment if you can, because we deserve the best.
-We need the best”
+We need the best.”

 Read More

-Growing Up with a Disability
+Growing up with a disability

-Terry described living with OI, saying, “I've had several orthopedic surgeries with rods put in my legs and spine.
-I've had over 110 fractures.”
-She continued, saying, “I had most of my fractures when I was very young, and that’s the reason I'm in a wheelchair.”
+“I've had several orthopedic surgeries with rods put in my legs and spine.
+I've had more than 110 fractures.
+I had most of my fractures when I was very young, and that’s the reason I'm in a wheelchair,” she said.

 “Prior to my accident, I would go to the Abilities Expos that are in Arizona.
 I had gone for several years, and I picked up brochures.
 I thought, ‘hopefully I'll never need this.’
 I was still in that mindset: ‘I don't need anything on my car.
-I can do it,’ [but] I'm going to pick up some information.
+I can do it,’ but I'm going to pick up some information.
 You never know,” she said.

-Having brittle bones disease meant Terry needed multiple surgeries.
-She described the experience, saying, “I was getting in and out of the car by lifting myself.
+“I was getting in and out of the car by lifting myself.
 When my arm was messed up, I couldn't do that.
 I went six months without being able to drive.
 In other words, when I got injured without adaptive equipment, it was game over.
-I wasn't going anywhere.”
+I wasn't going anywhere,” she said.

 “I had a boss who told me I was capitulating by being so stubborn about not getting adaptive equipment.
 I think now in hindsight, he was right,” she said.